dbt-labs/docs.getdbt.com/website/docs/guides/migration/tools/migrating-from-spark-to-databricks.md

 id: "migrating-from-spark-to-databricks"
 ---

 You can use the [dbt-databricks adapter](https://github.com/databricks/dbt-databricks) to establish a dbt connection with Databricks, instead of the `dbt-spark` adapter.
 In collaboration with dbt Labs, Databricks built this adapter using dbt-spark as the foundation and added some critical improvements.
-With it, you get an easier set up &mdash; requiring only three inputs for authentication &mdash; and more features through the Delta table format.
+With it, you get an easier set up &mdash; requiring only three inputs for authentication &mdash; and more features such as support for [Unity Catalog](https://www.databricks.com/product/unity-catalog).

 ## Simpler authentication